How to create Paradise on your porch, using Permaculture

 Rain Barrels

 That’s probably how I’ll refashion mine soon, because my garden is currently 3′ below the decking.
-The 55-gallon barrel is up on a few 18×18″ paver blocks, but it needs to be leveled again after a few years.
-The water has dripped down, and softened the ground.
-This caused it to tilt slightly over time.
+The 55-gallon barrel is up on a few 18×18″ paver blocks.
+However, it needs to be leveled again after a few years.
+The water has dripped down and softened the ground, causing tilting over time.

-The first rain barrel I had was obtained free from a health food store, and used to have olive oil in it.
+The first rain barrel I had was obtained free from a health food store and used to have olive oil in it.
 We had to drill a hole in it to add a spigot and a washer.
-Getting the barrel itself free of oil was a bit time consuming, though we did get several gallons of free extra-virgin olive oil from this freebie so ir was worth the gas and time it took to organize the pickup.
+Getting the barrel itself free of oil was a bit time consuming.
+As a bonus, we did get several gallons of free extra-virgin olive oil, so it was worth our gas and time.

 These days, there are many commercially-made rain barrels that are well constructed, stylish and fit all water storage needs.

-Another “barrel” I have used was a much larger farm stock tank, and it stored several hundred gallons.
-Depending upon the size of your roof, it fills quickly the more roof arwa you have.
+Another “barrel” I have used was a much larger farm cistern/tank, and it stored several hundred gallons.
+Depending upon the size of your roof, it fills quickly the more roof area you have.
 Rain barrels reduce your household’s water bills dramatically, even if you have infrequent rain events.

 Window Boxes